stlmc/stlmc/INSTALL.md

 ## Using the VirtualBox Image

+You can run the experiments using VirtualBox (www.virtualbox.org).
-The image 'stlmc-artifact.ova' contains the benchmark models and scripts for the experiments.
-You can run the image using VirtualBox (www.virtualbox.org).
+A Vritualbox image 'stlmc-artifact.ova' contains the benchmark models and scripts for the experiments.

+You can download the image from https://www.dropbox.com/home/ase2021.

 A minimum system requirement is a dual-core machine with 2048 MB memory.
 In the virtual machine, our artifact is located in the directory 'home/user/ase2021'.
 The password of the image is "ase2021".